DataverseLabs/pyinterpolate/paper/paper.md

 Breast cancer rates are taken from the Incidence Rate Report for U.S. counties and were clipped to the counties of Northeastern part of U.S. [@cancerData].
 These are age-adjusted rates multiplied by 100,000 for the period 2013-2017.

 Population centroids are retrieved from the U.S. Census Blocks 2010 [@popCensus].
 Breast cancer affects only females but for this example the whole population for an area was included.
-Raw and transformed datasets are available in a dedicated Github repository [@paperRepo].
+Raw and transformed datasets are available in a dedicated Github repository.
+Link is provided in the \autoref{appendix}.

 Presented work is Area-to-Point Poisson Kriging of Breast Cancer areal aggregates dataset and transformation of those areal aggregates into population-specific blocks (points).
 This process requires two main steps: **semivariogram regularization** and **Poisson Kriging**.
-Code for this part is available in Github repository [@paperRepo].
+Code for this part is available in Github repository \autoref{appendix}.

 ## 1. Read and prepare data